 Finding a good learning specialist is crucial to the process of proper executive functions development in students who exhibit these difficulties.
 This differs from traditional tutoring, which tends to focus on the development of academic skills without work aimed at developing underlying areas of cognitive and information processing.
 A good specialist will take a very individualized approach to the development of executive skills, working to help strengthen frontal lobe functioning and helping students develop a tool-belt of skills for stronger school based functioning.

 Dr. Ari Goldstein is the executive director of Cognitive Solutions Learning Center in Chicago.
 For more information on Cognitive Solutions Learning Center, please visit us online at www.helpforld.com.

-Disclaimer: Internet Special Education Resources (ISER) provides this information in an effort to help parents find local special education professionals and resources.
-ISER does not recommend or endorse any particular special education referral source, special educational methodological bias, type of special education professional, or specific special education professional.
+Disclaimer: Internet Special Education Resources (ISER) provides this information in an effort to help people find the right help for their special needs children and teens.
+ISER does not recommend or endorse any particular special education referral source, type of special education professional, specific special education professional, or educational methods.

 ISER Home | First Steps | Planning | Navigating | Tips and Ideas LD assessment | ADHD assessment educational alternatives | learning centers | therapy | advocacy